Skip to content

 Who licenses security companies in Arizona?+

-In Arizona, private security is regulated by the Arizona Department of Public Safety, Security Guard & Investigator (SGPI) Licensing Unit.
-Companies must hold a Security Guard Agency License, and you can verify one through Arizona DPS — SGPI Licensing.
+Arizona regulates private security through the Arizona Department of Public Safety, Security Guard & Investigator (SGPI) Licensing Unit.
+Companies must hold a Security Guard Agency License, which you can verify on Arizona DPS — SGPI Licensing.

 How do I verify a security company's license in Arizona?+

-Ask the provider for its license number, then look it up on the official source — Arizona DPS — SGPI Licensing — and confirm the record is active, unexpired, matches the business, and shows no disciplinary action.
-Then verify that the individual guards assigned to you hold current registrations.
+Ask the provider for its license number, look it up on the official source — Arizona DPS — SGPI Licensing — and confirm the record is active, unexpired, matches the legal business name, and shows no disciplinary action.
+Then verify that the individual officers assigned to you hold current registrations.

 What do armed security guards need in Arizona?+